 Erich P. Ippen ’62

-Professor of Physics Emeritus
+Elihu Thomson Professor of Electrical Engineering, Emeritus

 Femtosecond fiber and integrated photonic devices; nanophotonics; ultrafast studies of materials and devices; femtosecond optical clock and arbitrary waveform technologies.

 Erich P. Ippen received his SB degree from MIT in 1962 and his PhD from the University of California in 1968.
 He worked at Bell Laboratories in Holmdel, NJ from 1968 to 1980 before joining the faculty of MIT where he is now Elihu Thomson Professor of Electrical Engineering Emeritus and Professor of Physics Emeritus.
 He is known for his early work on nonlinear optics in fibers and for pioneering the fields of femtosecond science and technology.